 - Use really ripe watermelon for the best results.
-Ripe watermelon will have a more intense flavour when frozen.
+Ripe watermelon will have a more intense flavour.

-- A super small sprinkling of salt added to the mixture will help to maximize the natural flavour in this dessert.
+- A super small sprinkling of salt added to the mixture will help to extract the natural flavour in this granita.

 - Place your desired serving cups in the freezer to keep the watermelon granita from melting too quickly.